How To Use Rubs To Add Color And Texture To BBQ Meats

 Resting the meat after cooking is a crucial step in allowing the flavors to meld together.
 This process, known as “resting,” involves removing the meat from the heat source and allowing it to sit for a few minutes before serving.
 During this time, the juices redistribute within the meat, resulting in a more tender and flavorful end product.

-See also Can't-Miss Seasonings For Grilled Lamb Chops
+See also Best Seasonings For Grilled Turkey

 Retain moisture